-This is the reference config file that contains all the default settings.

-Make your edits/overrides in your application.conf.

-comments about akka.actor settings left out where they are already in akkaactor.jar, because otherwise they would be repeated in config rendering.

-akka {

-actor {

-serializers {

-proto = "akka.remote.serialization.ProtobufSerializer"

-daemon-create = "akka.remote.serialization.DaemonMsgCreateSerializer"

-}

-serialization-bindings {

-Since com.google.protobuf.Message does not extend Serializable but

-GeneratedMessage does, need to use the more specific one here in order

-to avoid ambiguity

-"com.google.protobuf.GeneratedMessage" = proto

-"akka.remote.DaemonMsgCreate" = daemon-create

-}

-deployment {

-default {

-if this is set to a valid remote address, the named actor will be

-deployed at that node e.g. "akka://sys@host:port"

-remote = ""

-target {

-A list of hostnames and ports for instantiating the children of a

-router

-The format should be on "akka://sys@host:port", where:

-#

-- sys is the remote actor system name

-- hostname can be either hostname or IP address the remote actor

-should connect to

-#

-- port should be the port for the remote server on the other node

-The number of actor instances to be spawned is still taken from the

-nr-of-instances setting as for local routers; the instances will be

-distributed round-robin among the given nodes.

-nodes = []

-}

-}

-}

-}

-remote {

-Which implementation of akka.remote.RemoteTransport to use

-default is a TCP-based remote transport based on Netty

-transport = "akka.remote.netty.NettyRemoteTransport"

-'''
+''' Since com.google.protobuf.Message does not extend Serializable but GeneratedMessage does, need to use the more specific one here in order to avoid ambiguity "akka.actor.SelectionPath" = akka-containers "com.google.protobuf.GeneratedMessage" = proto "akka.remote.DaemonMsgCreate" = daemon-create } deployment { default { if this is set to a valid remote address, the named actor will be deployed at that node e.g. "akka://sys@host:port" remote = "" target { A list of hostnames and ports for instantiating the children of a router The format should be on "akka://sys@host:port", where: - sys is the remote actor system name - hostname can be either hostname or IP address the remote actor should connect to - port should be the port for the remote server on the other node The number of actor instances to be spawned is still taken from the nr-of-instances setting as for local routers; the instances will be distributed round-robin among the given nodes. nodes = [] } } } } remote { General settings Timeout after which the startup of the remoting subsystem is considered to be failed.
+Increase this value if your transport drivers (see the enabled-transports section) need longer time to be loaded. startup-timeout = 10 s Timout after which the graceful shutdown of the remoting subsystem is considered to be failed.
+After the timeout the remoting system is forcefully shut down.
+Increase this value if your transport drivers (see the enabled-transports section) need longer time to stop properly. shutdown-timeout = 10 s \# Before shutting down the drivers, the remoting subsystem attempts to flush all pending writes.
+This setting controls the maximum time the remoting is willing to wait before moving on to shut down the drivers. flush-wait-on-shutdown = 2 s Reuse inbound connections for outbound messages use-passive-connections = on Controls the backoff interval after a refused write is reattempted.
+(Transports may refuse writes if their internal buffer is full) '''